x

 3. What is the Easiest Kitchen Flooring to Maintain?

 Everyone wants beautiful flooring in their house, but your home isn’t a museum.
-People live on these floors, not just look at them, so comfort and ease of cleaning are just as important as aesthetics.
+People live on these floors, not just look at them, so choosing flooring that’s comfortable and easy to clean is just as important as aesthetics.

-DON’T: Select material that will contribute to household air pollution if you can avoid it.
+DON’T: Select a material that will contribute to household air pollution if you can avoid it.
 For example, for the first several days, freshly installed carpeting and traditional vinyl options emit substantial VOCs (Volatile Organic Compounds).
-Bare minimum, ask your contractor about these risks when making final selections.
+At the bare minimum, ask your general contractor about these risks when making final selections.

-4. Pros & Cons of Popular Flooring Materials
+4. Pros & Cons of Popular Kitchen Flooring Materials

 Vinyl Kitchen Flooring

-Pros: Vinyl flooring offers a variety of beautiful and unusual patterns to choose from.
-It’s also relatively easy to install, affordable, durable, somewhat noise-dampening and handles moisture well.
+Pros: Luxury vinyl flooring is a popular choice because it offers a variety of beautiful and unusual patterns to choose from.
+It’s also relatively easy to install, affordable, durable, somewhat noise-dampening, and water-resistant.

 Cons: Before installing vinyl, you should know that sheets can sometimes have inconsistent quality, can warp in extreme temperatures, and can be difficult (and messy) to remove should you change your mind.
 Certain colors can also fade over time in direct sun exposure.